kelvinweijun/Leukemia-Image-Classifier/README.md

 The misclassification costs used were subjectively defined, lacking validation from medical experts or data-driven methods.
 Future work should involve clinical input or empirical cost modeling to improve accuracy and credibility.

-Additionally, the dataset used (3,256 samples) is relatively small, which may limit generalizability.
+Additionally, the dataset used (3,256 samples) is relatively small, which may limit generalisability.
 Larger, more diverse datasets are needed to ensure robustness and reduce the risk of misdiagnosis in real-world scenarios.

 ## Usage